parin13/masscoin/README.md

 What is Masscoin?
 ----------------

-Masscoin is a lite version of Litecoin using scrypt as a proof-of-work algorithm.
+Masscoin is a lite  customized version of Litecoin using scrypt as a proof-of-work algorithm.
  - 15 sec block targets
  - subsidy halves in 4204800 blocks (~2 years)
  - 270,000,000 total coins